The best iPad for students

 Our reviewers pick the best iPad for students at school, college and university, with options for different subjects and budgets.

 The best iPad for students can be an essential buy for anyone studying at school, college or university.
-Thanks to their slim and light designs, Apple tablets are ideal for carrying around campus, and if you pair them with peripherals, such as a keyboard or stylus, they can provide versatility for research, note-taking and even essay writing and creative work.
+Apple tablets are ideal for carrying around campus, and if you pair them with peripherals, such as a keyboard or stylus, they can provide versatility for research, note-taking and even essay writing and creative work.

-Over the years, we've tested and reviewed every iPad that Apple has released, evaluating their power and performance.
-To choose our picks for this guide, we paid particular attention to features students need: portability, battery life, durability and value, but we've made sure to include options that can meet the needs of students with different requirements.
+Over the years, we've tested every iPad that Apple has released.
+To choose our picks for this guide, we focused on features students need: portability, battery life, durability and value, but we've included options that can meet different students' needs.
+Our pick for the best iPad for students overall is the iPad Air (5th gen, 2022), which despite not being the latest model still offers the best balance of power and affordability for students.

-You can find a complete guide to all of the iPads currently available in our iPad generations list.
-And if you're a creative student, you might also want to check our guide to the best iPad for drawing. you're likely to also want one of the best iPad keyboards if you plan to write essays on your iPad, while creatives looking to draw on the iPad will want the best iPad stylus available for their device.
+You can find a complete guide to all the iPads currently available in our iPad generations list.
+In addition to this guide, creatives looking to draw on the iPad will want to find the best iPad stylus available.

 The Quick List